peterpoliwoda/spotify-carfi/README.md

     * **Public Playlist Id:** public playlist that you'd like to download
     * **SpotifyUserId:** owner of the above playlist
  * *Optional: music folder* (defaults to ./music/)

+## Temporary USB solution
+Drop the **carfi.sh** into your USB memory stick main folder for the AppleScript to pick up.
+It will pop up an alert to confirm you plugged in the correct device and then another alert after it's finished copying your playlist songs to the USB drive.

+You will probably need to modify your the **carfi.sh** with the cloned git repo location.